5jt/dyalog-cookbook/manuscript/18 GUI.md

 #### The function `GUI.CreateMenubar`

 ~~~
-     ∇ n←CreateMenubar n;TAB;∆
+     ∇ N←CreateMenubar N;TAB;∆
 [1]    TAB←⎕UCS 9
-[2]    n.∆Menubar←⍎'∆Menubar'n.∆Form.⎕WC⊂'Menubar'
+[2]    N.∆Menubar←⍎'∆Menubar'N.∆Form.⎕WC⊂'Menubar'
-[3]    n.∆Menubar.FileMenu←⍎'FileMenu'n.∆Menubar.⎕WC'Menu'('Caption' '&File')
+[3]    N.∆Menubar.FileMenu←⍎'FileMenu'N.∆Menubar.⎕WC'Menu'('Caption' '&File')
 [4]    ∆←⊂'MenuItem'
 [5]    ∆,←⊂'Caption'('Quit',TAB,'Escape')
 [6]    ∆,←⊂'Accelerator'(27 0)
-[7]    n.∆Menubar.Quit←⍎'Quit'n.∆Menubar.FileMenu.⎕WC ∆
+[7]    N.∆Menubar.Quit←⍎'Quit'N.∆Menubar.FileMenu.⎕WC ∆
-[8]    n.∆Menubar.Quit.onSelect←1
+[8]    N.∆Menubar.Quit.onSelect←1
 [9]   ⍝Done
      ∇
 ~~~

-Note that we assign the result of `⍎'∆Menubar'n.∆Form.⎕WC⊂'Menubar'` (which is actually _the_ menubar on our form) to `∆Menubar` rather than `Menubar` as you might have expected.
+Note that we assign the result of `⍎'∆Menubar'N.∆Form.⎕WC⊂'Menubar'` (which is actually _the_ menubar on our form) to `∆Menubar` rather than `Menubar` as you might have expected.

-The reason is that we do not assign the "Menu" and "MenuItem" and "Separator" objects to `n` but to the menubar itself; because it's a static menu we don't want matters to be blurred, so we keep them separate, similar to the labels.
+The reason is that we do not assign the "Menu" and "MenuItem" and "Separator" objects to `N` but to the menubar itself; because it's a static menu we don't want matters to be blurred, so we keep them separate, similar to the labels.

 #### The function `GUI.CreateStatusbar`

 ~~~
-     ∇ n←CreateStatusbar n;∆
+     ∇ N←CreateStatusbar N;∆
-[1]    n.Statusbar←⍎'Statusbar'n.∆Form.⎕WC⊂'Statusbar'
+[1]    N.Statusbar←⍎'Statusbar'N.∆Form.⎕WC⊂'Statusbar'
 [2]    ∆←⊂'StatusField'
 [3]    ∆,←⊂'Coord' 'Prop'
 [4]    ∆,←⊂'Posn'(0 0)
 [5]    ∆,←⊂'Size'(⍬ 100)
 [6]    ∆,←⊂'Attach'('Bottom' 'Left' 'Bottom' 'Right')
-[7]    n.StatusField1←⍎'StatusField1'n.Statusbar.⎕WC ∆
+[7]    N.StatusField1←⍎'StatusField1'N.Statusbar.⎕WC ∆
 [8]   ⍝Done
      ∇
 ~~~